davidegaspar/davidegaspar/RESUME.md

   - dxcli cli for migration and best practices
   - control policies
   - collab with controls for tollgate and policies
+  - dx strategy and setting the foundations
-- Architecture, Security, Governance and Lines of business
+- collab Architecture, Security, Governance and Lines of business
 - understand necessary tradeoffs to achieve wider consensus on tech solutions
 - Operations
   - playbooks
   - runbooks
   - risk and controls management
 - articulates complex decisions end to end in own domain
+- Strategy
+  - wardley maps
+- Collaboration
+  - catalyst for CICD

 ##### Team Management

+Leading a team of 8 engineers across 2 timezones

+Responsible for merging 2 teams

 - 8 engineers
 - Jira roadmap
 - Epic reporting and coordination
-- wardley maps strategy
-- dx strategy and setting the foundations
 - townhall updates
 - vendor management, engagement, QBR, technical calls etc
 - inform stakeholders and managed expetations with leadership
-- catalyst for CICD
 - merge old and new toolchain
-- strategy
 - planning
 - jira board management
   - ops / farm / epics